takusui/Kat.ai/README.md

 ### Image/object recognition
 Tensorflow already has an [Object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) which works perfectly for the objective of this project.

+### Text recognition
+A real time implementation will most likely be done using the same system above to save some computing power.
+A place to start researching more about this would be [EAST](https://github.com/argman/EAST).

 ### Facial recognition
-The first step is to choose a system between [OpenFace](https://github.com/cmusatyalab/openface) and [DeepFace](https://github.com/RiweiChen/DeepFace).
+The first step is to choose the most efficient system between [OpenFace](https://github.com/cmusatyalab/openface), [DeepFace](https://github.com/RiweiChen/DeepFace) and [HyperFace](https://arxiv.org/pdf/1603.01249.pdf).
 To make things fun, I will add the option to add your own face to the database so you can be identified by Kat.

-One other option would be to use [HyperFace](https://arxiv.org/pdf/1603.01249.pdf) for real time detection, but I will see which system is more computationally efficient.

 ### Emotion